stanford-oval/medxchange/README.md

 $ npm start
 ```

-## Opening the Webpage with a Web Browser
+## Opening the Webpage using Web Browser
 ```
 https://(localhost or IP):9000
 ```